-Perhaps the most important thing to consider when shooting portraits in natural light is the location of the shoot.
+Perhaps the most important thing to consider when photographing portraits in natural light is the location.
 Factors such as indoor or outdoor locations, time of year and indeed time of day, quality of light and background will all affect the shoot.

 It’s important to carefully consider each of these before even picking up the camera so you can be ready for any eventuality, because unlike working in a photographic studio environment, you have no direct control over the positioning or the intensity of the light.

-Once you have selected a location for the shoot, the next step is placing your model.
-The two immediate considerations in deciding where to place the model are the background of the shoot and the direct light on the model.
+Once you have selected a location, the next step is placing your model.
+The two immediate considerations in deciding where to place the model are the background and the direct light on the model.

-The purpose (e.g. head shot, family photo) or intended style of the shoot (e.g. mood, theme) will determine the appropriate background.
+The purpose (e.g. head shot, family photo) or intended style of the photo session (e.g. mood, theme) will determine the appropriate background.

 As per lighting basics, assess how the direct light affects the model.
 Light that is too bright or strong will create dramatic shadows on the subject.
 In addition, if the model is looking into the bright light, they will most definitely squint their eyes!